rustyeddy/rustyeddy.com/content/redeye/_index.md

 description: >
-  Take some inexpensive Raspberry Pi's and maybe a Jetson Nano or two and build applications around streaming video, Computer Vision and AI, then combine that with physical computing and you have a robotics application or an addition to your industrial manufacturing process.
+  Take some inexpensive Raspberry Pi's and maybe a Jetson Nano or two and build applications around streaming video, Computer Vision and AI.
+Combine those ingrediants with physical computing and you have a robotics application or an addition to your industrial manufacturing process.
 Want to build an object tracking video application?
 ---

+## What is RedEye About?

-RedEye was built from some common elements I used to build an _Automated Irrigation System_ for my Organic Garden.
+RedEye is built from common elements I used to build an _Automated Irrigation System_ for my Organic Garden.
 I thought it would be interesting to add a _Computer Vision_ algorithm for _"Pest Detection_" (I'll let you know how that goes).

-I have also been involved in similar application to add _Computer Vision_ to an _Industrial Control System_ a very interesting topic, but an entirely different conversation.
+A similar application to add _Computer Vision_ to an _Industrial Control System_ is a very interesting project but a whole different conversation.

+Anyway, the commonalities with organic garding and industrial
+automation: streaming video, computer vision, physical computing, network connectivity and a sexy WebApp have got me really excited and compelled me to develop RedEye.

-## RedEye is OpenSource
+### RedEye is OpenSource

-I started an OpenSource _"passion project"_ to use a network of in-expensive cameras to make it easy to build really interesting, and potentially world changing applications by adding some computer video with some smarts.
+I started an OpenSource _"passion project"_ to use a network of in-expensive cameras to make it easy to build really interesting and potentially world changing applications by adding some smarts to multiple video streams.

-You can think of RedEye, in a way as the combination of a network _Security Camera_ system combined with an _Industrial Control System_ that can integrate Computer Vision and AI into an application.
+You can think of RedEye sort of lika a combination of a network _Security Camera_ system combined with an _Industrial Control System_ that integrates Computer Vision and AI into an application.

-## What is RedEye?
+### Running RedEye

-RedEye is a piece of software that runs on an inexpensive, networked, Linux type of computer.
+RedEye is just a piece of software that runs on most common _Linux_ computers with a camera.
+Either build or download the appropriate image on one of the supported devices and start it up.

+> TODO - Create images for download

+Runs on an inexpensive, networked, Linux type of computer.
 A _Raspberry Pi_ or _NVidia Jetson Nano_ or a _Laptop with built in camera_ can become a RedEye camera.

-The RedEye _smart_ cameras have been to communicate with one another as well as easily integrated into external control systems and applications.
+## What Makes RedEye so Cool?

+The RedEye _smart_ cameras have a plugin system that will allow you load one of our cool example applications, or of course create your own!

+RedEye cameras know who to find one other, applications can be programmed to manage one or more of these cameras.
+Standard network management tools can be used to manage and troubleshoot cameras.

 That means a _RedEye_ application is not just about a single camera, it is about application built on the collective intelligence of all cameras in the network.

-## RedEye Features
+### RedEye Features

 1. Camera Control: complete control of video frames read from camera
 2. WebUI with live video stream